 By day, this Chicago Bears-homaging maze is fun for the whole family, but on weekend nights, the field turns into a haunted corn maze that's best suited for adults.
 The 21-and-over set can pregame the experience at the Cider House, where apple wines, ciders and ales can be sampled and sipped.

-While the larger corn maze is more than three miles long, with tricky twists and turns, Konow’s also has a second smaller, simpler maze for young ones.
-The farm’s Fall Fest runs from September 17 to October 30 and includes other activities, like a faux-mining company and two giant corn pits—yes, corn pits.
-With tons to do, the longer drive is worth it.
+While Konow’s larger corn maze is more than three miles long and includes tricky twists and turns, the Illinois farm also has a second smaller maze designed for young ones.
+Konow’s annual Fall Fest begins on September 21 and includes other seasonal activities like a faux-mining company and two giant corn pits—yes, corn pits.
+With tons to do, this long drive is totally worth it.

-More than a maze, Goebbert’s Fall Harvest Market has a selection of pumpkins and other fresh vegetables culled from its 200-acre farm.
-The market’s corn and straw mazes can entertain the kids while you stroll through the market.
-You can also visit the zoo, or enjoy pony and camel rides.
-Make sure to try their homemade fudge while you’re there.
+With locations in Hampshire and South Barrington, Goebbert’s Farms offer a selection of pumpkins and fresh veggies culled from the 200-acre farm.
+The venue's corn and straw mazes can entertain the kids while you stroll through the market to stock the fridge.
+You can also visit the zoo or enjoy pony and camel rides—just be sure you don't leave without a box of homemade fudge.

-There’s three levels of corn maze to choose from at Kuiper’s–easy, medium or hard.
-While younger kids or those with shorter attention spans will enjoy the few minutes of fun, the hard-level maze is a pretty difficult challenge.
+With three levels of corn maze to choose from at Kuiper’s, there's something for everyone in your group.
+While kiddos will love the thrill of the quicker maze, teens and adults can get lost inside the tougher attraction.
 Admission to the corn maze includes the pumpkin farm’s other activities, like pig and duck races, hayrides and train rides.
-Make a second visit later in the season for freshly-harvested Christmas Trees.
+Make a second visit later in the season for freshly harvested Christmas trees.

 Family weekend getaways from Chicago